huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 * Prefer “audiobooks” over “physical books”
 	* Listening is a better way to read
 * Use information dense areas [^1] or sight words [^2] to fill/prime your brain with the relevant context/patterns
 * When you read something helpful, write to the author—a simple act that can yield meaningful results.
 By expressing your appreciation, you foster **real human connection**, reminding the creator that their work matters.
 This small gesture also helps **reinforce your learning**, as explaining why something resonated deepens understanding.
 Additionally, it can **open doors** to potential mentorships, collaborations, or friendships.
 Because most readers remain silent, your gratitude will be **rare—and memorable**.
-Whether it's a bestselling writer or a niche blogger, reaching out strengthens a culture of appreciation and may spark unexpected opportunities.
+Whether it’s a bestselling writer or a niche blogger, reaching out strengthens a culture of appreciation and may spark unexpected opportunities.
 * Read summary on…
 	* Wikipedia Page
 	* Amazon Book Reviews
 	* [Goodreads](https://www.goodreads.com/)
 	* [LibraryThing](https://www.librarything.com/)
-* Realize that you don't need to read a book from the first page to the last page.
+* Realize that you don’t need to read a book from the first page to the last page.
 This is especially true for non-fiction, self-help books.
-I got way more value from reading once I started jumping around (跳/挑讀) and synthesizing connections between topics I'm interested in (主題式閱讀 Synoptical/Comparative Reading) versus going from cover to cover.
+I got way more value from reading once I started jumping around (跳/挑讀) and synthesizing connections between topics I’m interested in (主題式閱讀 Synoptical/Comparative Reading) versus going from cover to cover.
 * Read the classics that stand the test of time.
 Do not read books in the same year that they are published.（時間是考驗一本書能否傳世不朽的試金石）
 	* Have a “The Reading Razor (Quality Filter for Books)” — 永遠都有讀不完的新書，所以要慎選 (After all, not all books are equal)
 		* Use “[The Lindy Effect](The%20Lindy%20Effect.md)” as a guide in selecting what to read: books that have been around for ten years will be around for ten more; books that have been around for two millennia should be around for quite a bit of time, and so forth.